Endawi-giizhig (Both Sides of the Sky)

 I hope you like and enjoy this piece."

 - Zhaawano Giizhik

-Sky Woman & the birth of Turtle Island
+Sky Woman, Spider Woman, and the birth of Turtle Island

 The design depicts the sacred story of how Sky-Spirit Woman, after giving birth to the first two human beings (anish-i-naab-eg) on top of the shell of a giant turtle, ascends back into the sky, which is the domain of the sun, the moon and the star spirits.
 An island was formed on the back shield of the turtle – represented by the red of the inlaid coral cabochon; this island would soon become known as Mishi Makinaakong, the place of the Great Turtle’s back (now known as MICHILIMACKINAC) and, taken in a wider sense, as the continent of North America, which is still being called TURTLE ISLAND by its indigenous inhabitants.

 Giizhigookwe nurtured the twins to manhood and womanhood, and then, as her purpose and nature were finally fulfilled, she ascended back into the sky, where she changed her name in WEZAAWIGIIZHIGOOKWE, Yellow Sky Woman, and became known as NOOKOMIS DIBIK-GIIZIS, Grandmother Moon.
 From here on, Nookomis Moon watched over her children by night; by day GIMISHOOMISINAAN GIIZIS (the Sunfather) and OGASHINAN (the Earth-grandmother) took care of them.
 And Nookomis’ existence, her gift of life, and the primacy of women are still remembered by the Anishinaabeg each time Dibik-giizis, the Night Sun shines on their precious island-home.”